Francis Poulenc: Orchestral and concertante

-Poulenc's principal works for large orchestra comprise two ballets, a Sinfonietta and four keyboard concertos.
+Poulenc's principal works for large orchestra comprise two ballets, a Sinfonietta and four keyboard concerti.
 The first of the ballets, Les biches, was first performed in 1924 and remains one of his best-known works.
 Nichols writes in Grove that the clear and tuneful score has no deep, or even shallow, symbolism, a fact "accentuated by a tiny passage of mock-Wagnerian brass, complete with emotive minor 9ths".
-The first two of the four concertos are in Poulenc's light-hearted vein.
+The first two of the four concerti are in Poulenc's lighthearted vein.
 The Concert champêtre for harpsichord and orchestra (1927–28), evokes the countryside seen from a Parisian point of view: Nichols comments that the fanfares in the last movement bring to mind the bugles in the barracks of Vincennes in the Paris suburbs.
 The Concerto for two pianos and orchestra (1932) is similarly a work intended purely to entertain.
 It draws on a variety of stylistic sources: the first movement ends in a manner reminiscent of Balinese gamelan, and the slow movement begins in a Mozartian style, which Poulenc gradually fills out with his own characteristic personal touches.
 The Organ Concerto (1938) is in a much more serious vein.
 Poulenc said that it was "on the outskirts" of his religious music, and there are passages that draw on the church music of Bach, though there are also interludes in breezy popular style.
 The second ballet score, Les Animaux modèles (1941), has never equalled the popularity of Les biches, though both Auric and Honegger praised the composer's harmonic flair and resourceful orchestration.
 Honegger wrote, "The influences that have worked on him, Chabrier, Satie, Stravinsky, are now completely assimilated.
 Listening to his music you think – it's Poulenc."
 The Sinfonietta (1947) is a reversion to Poulenc's pre-war frivolity.
 He came to feel, "I dressed too young for my age ... [it] is a new version of Les biches but young girls [biches] that are forty-eight years old – that's horrible!"
 The Concerto for piano and orchestra (1949) initially caused some disappointment: many felt that it was not an advance on Poulenc's pre-war music, a view he came to share.
 The piece has been re-evaluated in more recent years, and in 1996 the writer Claire Delamarche rated it as the composer's finest concertante work.